 A data breach in itself can’t bring on a levy under the GDPR if a company has done everything within their power to protect personal data of those residing in the EU.
 Also considering that BA made the right call and made the information public about the breach in a timely manner, that would protect BA since they acted in good faith.

 The problem though is that they had known vulnerabilities with their website in the form of 3rd party plugins going back at least a year before the breach was identified.
 They knowingly did nothing to alleviate the issues with their website.
-That’s where BA may find themselves in trouble under the GDPR, but we will just have to wait and see.
+That’s where BA may find themselves in trouble under the GDPR, but we will just have to wait and see if any penalties are applied.

 Google by definition is a GDPR nightmare.
 They collect everything and seemingly run the Internet these days.
 They know who you more than you know you, so it’s not a long shot that somewhere Google is going to be investigated and possibly fined by the ICO.